 8 Health Conditions That Should Never Be Ignored

-Dr Rahul Medakkar, Chief Executive Officer, Continental Hospitals.
+Dr Sree Sowjanya Patibandla, Chief Executive Officer, Continental Hospitals.

 "Covid- 19 is dominating healthcare these days but many Emergency Physicians and Specialists are noticing a troubling trend.
 Many people are delaying or avoiding other medical care because they are worried about contracting COVID-19.
 Some of the other reasons are that they don’t want to stress the healthcare system further and that the Doctor would not be free."